-We have a limited amount of the 1990 Pommard from Ampeau today, and it's a fantastic buy for red Burgundy from an outstanding vintage.
+We have a limited amount of the 1990 Pommard from Ampeau, which is a fantastic buy for red Burgundy from an outstanding vintage.
 Robert Ampeau has long been a go-to source for impeccably stored back-vintage wines, many of which have never left their original resting place in one of the coldest, most densely packed cellars in Burgundy.
-The domaine—based in Meursault and farming around 10 hectares—built its reputation on structured, long-lived wines released only when deemed ready, often decades after harvest.
+The domaine, based in Meursault and farming around 10 hectares, built its reputation on structured, long-lived wines released only when deemed ready, often decades after harvest.
 The 1990 vintage was warm and ripe, producing powerful yet balanced reds with real longevity, and this Pommard is a textbook example.
-Although Ampeau is primarily known for his white Burgundies, his reds are an insider's secret, prized for their elegance and earthy complexity.
+Although Ampeau is primarily known for his white Burgundies, his reds are a secret prized by insiders for their elegance, longevity, and typicity.
 We recently tasted a bottle during our last visit to France, and it showed remarkable freshness, with a core of red fruits, sous-bois, mushrooms, and vibrant acidity.
 Sourced directly from the domaine's cellar and priced well below market for perfectly aged Burgundy, this is a rare chance to secure a mature Pommard from a legendary traditionalist, especially as Ampeau's sporadic releases make future availability uncertain.
+We have a limited quantity arriving directly from Ampeau cellars in about a week, so now is the time to purchase some before it's gone!

 1990 Robert Ampeau & Fils Pommard